4 Ways to Get From Tulum to Bacalar

 Tulum to Bacalar by bus

-Getting to Bacalar from Tulum by bus is the cheapest and easiest way if you don’t feel like driving.
+Getting to Bacalar from Tulum by bus is the most cost-effective and convenient option if you prefer not to drive.

-ADO busses leave from Tulum Bus station downtown every hour and it takes around 3 hours to get there.
+ADO buses depart from Tulum Bus Station downtown every hour, and the journey takes approximately 3 hours.

-ADO offers a first-class bus (ADO) and the budget busses called AV.
+ADO offers a first-class bus service (ADO) and a budget bus service called AV.

-The difference is minimum and you will be more comfortable on the first-class bus.
+The difference is minimal, and you will be more comfortable on the first-class bus.

 Tulum to Bacalar by taxi